pkshahid/snipbox_api/README.md

 3. Run `docker compose up -d` in terminal to start the API

+4. To run tests `docker exec -it snipbox-api-container python manage.py test` .

-4. Run `docker compose down` in terminal to stop the API
+5. Run `docker compose down` in terminal to stop the API

 ------------------------------------------------------------
 # Note: